elisabethschiele/modelChecking/README.md

 <img src="documentation_material/lake_chances.png" alt="drawing" width="80" />

 ## Adapting the Existing Models
-Both the resource gathering and frozen lake problem can be adapted to be more complicated or simpler.
+Both the resource gathering and Frozen Lake problem can be adapted to be more complicated or simpler.
 You can choose to either change the existing JANI model or adapt the prism model and convert it to a new JANI model.
 For simple alterations, we suggest looking into the JANI model while more complicated models are easier to write using the modeling language of your choice and then convert it to the JANI format.
 ### Adapting Resource Gathering
 The main modification here is to adapt the number of gold and gem to collect.
 As this is a fairly easy modification, it can be done within the existing JANI model.\